 "I understand."
 A sad smile moved his lips.
 "I feel the same way."

 "I'm sorry, Naru," she said quietly, and after some hesitation, she placed her hand on his.
+Despite her expectation, he did not pull away.
 His hands were cooler than hers and slowly warmed at her touch.
 "I'm sorry you have to do it again."

 "Yes," he sighed.
 "I suppose I should probably explain things to Lin.
 So he understands."